Capitains/flask-capitains-nemo/README.rst

 Capitains Nemo counts multiple language implementation, including this one in Python for Flask.
 Presentend as a classic Flask Extension, `flask.ext.nemo` intends to be a simple, customizable interface between your enduser and your CTS5 API.

-The Flask's extension Nemo can be customized from its stylesheets to its functionalities.
+The Flask's extension Nemo can be customized from its stylesheets to its functions.
 Adding routes or removing them is as easy as adding a XSL Stylesheet to transform the very own result of a CTS GetPassage results to your own expected output.

 Install
 #######

-You can now install it with pip : `pip install flask_nemo`
+You can now install it with pip : :code:`pip install flask_nemo`

 If you want to install the latest version, please do the following